Agoric/agoric-sdk/a3p-integration/README.md

 ## Generating core-eval submissions

 Some core-eval proposals `submission` content are generated from the `agoric-sdk` code, and must be rebuilt every time there is a change.
 The `/scripts/generate-a3p-submission.sh` script contains commands to generate the core-eval content and move it to the expected proposal package's `submission` folder.
 It is executed as part of `a3p-integration`'s `build:submission` step.
+Each proposal should add a `build:submission` rule in its  package.json to specify the details of proposals that require a build step.

 ## Building synthetic-chain images